eghojansu/phpme/README.md

 - This plugin works based on Regex.
 If you feel this plugin sucks detecting your code, please let me know.

   [Submit issues][3].
-- We assume you're working with php7.
-Any text on docblock for variable will be included as variable type when generate method.
 - We do not support multiple class declaration in one file.
 As we use regex to detect curly brace (`}`) as the end of class.